fcascan/fcascan/README.md

 ### Hi there 👋

 My name is Fernando, I'm a Fullstack Developer in Angular y Java Spring Boot.
-Also I'm a Electronics Engineer student at UTN FRBA.
+Also I'm a student in Electronics Engineer at UTN FRBA.

 <!--
 **fcascan/fcascan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.